 Often, our youth participate in baking the cookies for these weekends.

 St. Mark’s sponsors an adult mission trip annually in the spring to areas of the country in need of manual help and fellowship.
-Alex English and Neil Dixon lead this effort.
+Neil Dixon leads this effort.

 Thanksgiving Bags are a way for our congregation to provide a hearty Thanksgiving meal to families in need.
 Recipients are identified by the Social Ministry Committee.
 The totes are available in the gathering place the first two weeks of November with a list of nonperishable food items to be purchased for each tote.
 You can fill a bag yourself, join with a friend, another family, your committee, circle or group.
 The bags need to be returned to the church by November 14th.
 The Social Ministry Committee will add the produce before delivery.

 The goals of A Child’s Place are to provide stable, appropriate education to homeless students, to provide support services to enhance their opportunities for academic success, and to provide services to families to ensure long term stability and self-sufficiency.